somesocks/dhall-terraform/README.md

 ### Installation

-You can use one of `cabal-install`, `stack` or `nix` to build and install the project.
+You can use one of `cabal-install` or `nix` to build and install the project.

 ### Usage

-- Use `dhall-terraform` to generate the types of your provider.
+- Use terraform to generate a provider's schema
   See [here](https://www.terraform.io/docs/commands/providers/schema.html) how
   you can generate the provider's schema.
+- Use `dhall-terraform-libgen` to generate the types of your provider.
 - Write the resources in Dhall.
 Checkout the [examples](./examples).
 - Use `dhall-to-json` to generate terraform's [JSON syntax][terraform_json_syntax]
 - Continue with `terraform` operations as normal.